llelik/storagegrid-audit-analysis-calc/README.md

 StorageGRID also has advanced auditing (Configuration > Audit) and protocol headers can be captured if need be (`HTRH` in audit log.)

-#### What is tricky about analyzing ILM, and bucket or group access policies
+### What is tricky about analyzing ILM, and bucket/group access policies

 Those are tricky in the sense that JSON is weirdly encoded, so it's not trivial to put it back together and present as JSON.
 Check the documentation on those and give it a try.
 Here are some examples and tips: